What Is an Exercise High?: Science, Benefits & How to Feel It Safely

 You've probably heard someone describe it: that blissful feeling after a good run where the world seems brighter, stress melts away, and you feel calm yet energized.
 Maybe you've felt it yourself—that moment when your legs stop burning, your breathing finds a rhythm, and suddenly you feel like you could run forever.

 For decades, endorphins were considered the main explanation for this phenomenon.
-However, more recent research has refined this view, suggesting that while endorphins contribute to certain exercise-related effects, they do not fully explain the psychological experience commonly described as an exercise high.
+However, more recent research has refined this view, suggesting that while endorphins contribute to certain exercise-related effects, they do not fully explain the feelings of euphoria, calmness, and reduced anxiety commonly associated with an exercise high.

 Recent neuroscience research has flipped our understanding upside down.
 The real stars of the exercise high?
 Endocannabinoids—your body's own cannabis-like compounds.
 Yes, exercise literally produces natural substances similar to what makes marijuana create its effects.
 And unlike endorphins, these compounds can actually reach your brain to create that euphoric, anxiety-free feeling.